I know you didn't come here to see this, but some things are more important than computer games.

 Basic usage

-The b2djson utility is just one C++ class, which is typically used by declaring an instance in local scope and calling functions on this instance.
+The b2djson utility is typically used by declaring an instance in local scope and calling functions on this instance.
 To write a Box2D world to a file, you would do this:

 1